TurkuNLP/toxicity-classifier/README.md

 # toxicity-classifier

 This repository includes code for classifying toxic data as multi-label classification (6 labels + no label), multiclass/binary classification (toxic or not) and binary evaluation based on the multi-label classification.
 The goal is to make a decent classifier for Finnish using translated data.
-The data used is from the [TurkuNLP github](https://github.com/TurkuNLP/wikipedia-toxicity-data-fi).
+The data used is available in [huggingface](https://huggingface.co/datasets/TurkuNLP/wikipedia-toxicity-data-fi) and the model will be available in Huggingface later.

-Current results for runs can be found [here](https://docs.google.com/spreadsheets/d/1g8Ya5lx80CdqEXHiwKO32EFv2AMNkZzPypzlb1PI6xk/edit?usp=sharing) and the overview of everything is [here](https://docs.google.com/document/d/1ht2dqMYe8p5lDqYE2kWrz-F-RUeOfh60J8J925SeP8g/edit?usp=sharing)
+## Examples of mistakes the model makes

+Error analysis is coming later.

 ## Example usage of scripts